Many people love a cute photo or video of a dog and some marketing ‘strategies’ are doing their best to make use of that.

 On the surface, it may look as though posting a cute dog picture is working.
 You post, users click on the link and then they land on your site.
 Think of all the people who love dogs and all the people who will click on the link to find out more and BOOM, suddenly your traffic has skyrocketed!

 Unfortunately, traffic isn’t the be all and end all.
 If you have millions of visitors to your site every month but next to no sales, then what have you achieved?
 At best, you’ve wasted your time putting together and uploading these pins.
-At worst, you turn away potentially genuine customers and destroy your Google rankings.
+At worst, you turn away potential genuine customers and destroy your Google rankings.

 Putting customers off